Bad Homburg station: The new station

 Homburg was a popular palace of Emperor Wilhelm II.
 Thus the separation of rail services at Homburg’s two stations was not only operationally unsatisfactory, it also did not meet the Emperor’s ceremonial needs.
 Therefore, a new through station with a separate building for royalty was built between 1905 and 1907, which connected the two railway lines leading to Homburg to each other.
 It cost just under 4.7 million marks.
 It was called Homburg station and renamed Bad Homburg station in 1912 when the town was similarly renamed.

 The station building is very representative of Renaissance Revival architecture and has an asymmetric design.
 The building was designed by government architect Armin Wegner, although the emperor repeatedly intervened in its design.

 Operation

-Bad Homburg station is now used by S-Bahn S5 services running between Frankfurt South and Friedrichsdorf, and by Hessische Landesbahn-operated RB 15 services running on the Taunusbahn between Frankfurt and Friedrichsdorf and Brandoberndorf.
+Bad Homburg station was used by S-Bahn S5 services running between Frankfurt South and Friedrichsdorf, and by Hessische Landesbahn-operated RB 15 services running on the Taunusbahn between Frankfurt and Friedrichsdorf and Brandoberndorf in the 2026 timetable.

 Outside the station building is a bus station used by all Bad Homburg bus routes and most regional bus routes.